The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Retraining the Amygdala

-We can teach the amygdala that the anxiety triggers it has created are not dangerous in the present experience.
+You can teach the amygdala that the anxiety triggers it has created are not dangerous in the present experience.

 The Cortex

-This is the area responsible for thinking and perceiving.
+The cortex is the area responsible for thinking and perceiving.

 The cortex is involved in many essential mental and emotional processes:

-The Cortex and Anxiety
+The Cortex & Anxiety

 Let’s use an example:

-You've been with your boyfriend for 6 months.
-While you’re at work one day, your boyfriend texts you the following message: “We need to talk later”
+You've been with your boyfriend for six months.
+While at work one day, your boyfriend texts you: "We need to talk later."
+You text back, but he doesn't respond.
+Your thoughts and imagination (cortex) begin going wild with possibilities.

 • Does he want to break up with you?